linearregression/collaboratool/provisioning/HOWTO.md

 This creates a virtual machine in the OVA format that can be imported into Virtualbox on Windows, Mac, or UNIX.

-To create an Amazon EC2 AMI, run:
+To create an Amazon EC2 AMI, set your Amazon security credentials in 'BCE-14.04-amd64-ec2.json' and then run:

     $ BCE_PROVISION=BCE packer build BCE-14.04-amd64-ec2.json